tjdragon/hedera22-cli/project-story.md

 ## What I learned

-I enjoy learning about Hedera, [Solidity](https://docs.soliditylang.org/) and [Web3J](https://docs.web3j.io/) as well as the integration with a [Hardware Security Module](https://api.docs.cysec.com/) for the key generation and payload signing.
+I enjoy learning about Hedera, Solidity and Web3J as well as the integration with a Hardware Security Module for the key generation and payload signing.

 ## What's next for DLOBex

 I will be adding when time permits more business rules to orders such as fees handling, penalty for misbehavior, time-based orders, price difference enforcement to increase liquidity, writing the trading rule book, and so on.

+## Note on prior work

+Since I became aware of Hedera (years ago) - I also thought about CLOBs on Hedera.
+My first implementation was done with the Swirlds SDK (https://www.swirlds.com/) running locally a couple of years ago.
+I have also in my pastime before H22 looked a how CLOBs would work in Solidity and Solana Rust and how to interact with the Test Network using Java.